-The English Mastiff is also a favorite – being the gentle giants that they are.
+The English Mastiff is also a favorite, being the gentle giants that they are.
 The mastiff is used in other mixed breeds because of their even temperament and patience with children.
 So, without further ado, let’s dive straight into the details of the Boxmas!

 The Boxer was established in Germany in 1895 and is thought to have been bred from the now extinct Bullenbeisser.
 The Bullenbeisser was a powerful and larger dog used to hunt bull and wild boar, in English this literally translates to “Bull Biter”.
-The Germans recognised his powerful and great guarding abilities but wanted him to be more agile and slender in frame.
+The Germans recognized his powerful and great guarding abilities but wanted him to be more agile and slender in frame.

 The Boxer as we know him today is strong with an innate work ethic, he is intelligent and loyal, as well as loving and is known to have a silly streak!
 The Boxer currently ranks as the 12th most popular dog breed in America according to the American Kennel Club.

 The English Mastiff, originated from England and is one of the oldest known dog breeds.
 Julias Caesar described the Mastiff during the invasion of Britain in 55 B.C. as impressive defenders of the land who fought alongside their masters.
-Julias Caesar took specimens of the English Mastiff back to Rome and used them as gladiators to fight against men, lions and other beasts in the arena.
+Julias Caesar took specimens of the English Mastiff back to Rome and used them as gladiators to fight against men, lions, and other beasts in the arena.